Call for Proposals

 - Summarize findings in a final report and submit the report to the Faculty Development Coordinator by May 9, 2022 and make the project link available for other faculty to access or to be posted on the FD website.
 Summarize findings and submit a 1-2-page report to Faculty Development by May 9, 2022.
 Submit the final report and make the project link available for other faculty to access or to be posted on the FD website by June 6, 2022.

-- By the end of Spring Quarter 22 (June 13, approx.), prepare a zoom workshop or poster session to share outcomes and findings, and ideas or practices that could be adopted by others (stipends will be provided for this; this step is not required).
+- Optional: By the end of Spring Quarter 22 (June 13, approx.), prepare a zoom workshop or poster session to share outcomes and findings, and ideas or practices that could be adopted by others (stipends will be provided for this).

 CIPE proposal review criteria